Developer: Ryu ga Gotoku Studios

 It just gets worse from here.
 Chapter seven had you complete one of two long dungeons in the game.
 It was challenging, but not impossible.
 This dungeon is the only way to grind up until now.
 However, once you get to a new small city you unlock the battle arena, and this is your main way to level grind by climbing floors and beating waves of enemies.
 You will be here for probably 6-8 hours minimum.
 At this point in chapter twelve, you come across a boss fight that cranks the difficulty up to nearly unfair and impossible.
 I had to grind 15 levels just to get a fair advantage.
 This boss just absorbs so much damage and throwing all my powerful attacks at him still kicked my ass.
 I died and retried nearly a dozen times before I almost gave up.
 I’d grind five or six levels and try again until I could finally do it.
 I chewed through recovery items like crazy trying to get through this chokepoint in the game.
 Sadly, it never lets up after this.
 From here on out every single boss is a serious chore and does massive damage no matter what you do.
 This is what I have in JRPGs and why I rarely ever finish them.

-So, you will then need to grind consistently before each major story point which you are warned about.
+So, you will then need to grind consistently before each major story point that you are warned about.
 You need to be at least level 65 by the final boss and man is it a serious pain.
 You shouldn’t have to want to quit a game because the developers decided the game needs more playtime by chapter twelve.
 Let’s make you do over a dozen hours of grinding just to finish the game?
 It’s stupid and insane and completely unfair.
 They had the difficulty balanced out perfectly before and I was happily enjoying the game.
 The only reason I kept going is I wanted to see the ending and how everything comes together.
 The story is that good, but if it weren’t I would have quit at this point.
 You’re basically grinding the battle arena and the one dungeon trying to acquire new gear and rank up your job to get more powerful attacks.
-I highly recommend being around level 70-75 before tackling the final boss, but at that point your 25 levels away from maxing out your character.
+I highly recommend being around level 70-75 before tackling the final boss but at that point, you are 25 levels away from maxing out your character.

 The game at least has amazing voice acting (in Japanese of course), and the graphics are pretty good technically, but pretty boring on an artistic level.
 These are hyper-realistic graphics and the only artistic flair is the enemy designs.
 I enjoyed the music as well, but in the end, the last few chapters will test your patience.
 The mini-games are fun, the sub-stories are boring and repetitive, and the post-chapter twelve grinding is an absolute chore and really hurts the game.
-However, if you can prevail, get through the grinding, and learn the strategy of balancing your parties jobs you will get through an incredible and memorable story with great characters.
+However, if you can prevail, get through the grinding, and learn the strategy of balancing your party’s jobs you will get through an incredible and memorable story with great characters.